Manages the funding and assesses clients on home oxygen.

 Home oxygen funding is provided by Fraser Health to those that qualify based on medical and non-medical criteria.

 How do I access the home oxygen program?

-In order to obtain Fraser Health funding for home oxygen, your doctor must complete an application along with an oxygen prescription, and submit them to Community Respiratory Services.
+In order to obtain Fraser Health funding for home oxygen, your doctor/ nurse practitioner must complete a Home Oxygen Program application along with an oxygen prescription, and submit to Community Respiratory Services.

-A respirologist (a doctor specializing in lung disorders) then considers the application to determine if you qualify for home oxygen funding.
+A physician leader/respirologist (a doctor specializing in lung disorders) then considers the application to determine if you qualify for home oxygen funding.

 What happens after I am approved?

 When your home oxygen funding application is approved, an authorized oxygen provider will contact you to arrange delivery and provide instruction on use of the equipment.

 A registered respiratory therapist from Community Respiratory Services then visits your home to complete a respiratory assessment, provide further education and make sure you and your family caregiver are comfortable with administering the oxygen.